engtuncay/engtuncay.github.io/web-css/css-notes-09-media.md

 # More Media Query Examples

-For much more examples on media queries, go to the next page: CSS MQ Examples.
+For much more examples on media queries, go to the next page: CSS MQ (Media Query) Examples.

 https://www.w3schools.com/css3_mediaqueries_ex.asp

-# CSS @media Reference
+# CSS `@media` Reference

 For a full overview of all the media types and features/expressions, please look at the @media rule in our CSS reference.

 https://www.w3schools.com/cssref/css3_pr_mediaquery.asp

--- end --
+🔚